Round-up on the Opioid Epidemic: Musculoskeletal Disorders and Opioids

 Sorting what’s wrong with conventional physical therapy

-To solve the inconvenience associated with physical therapy, we at SWORD Health have developed a new approach to it: the Digital Therapist.
+To solve the inconvenience associated with MSK care, we at SWORD Health have developed a new approach to it: the Digital Therapist.

-By bringing physical therapy to the patients’ home, we have eliminated the hassle factor that causes people to reject physical therapy.
+By bringing MSK care to people’s home, we have eliminated the hassle factor that causes them to reject physical therapy.

-By allowing for real-time remote monitoring, assessment, and communication via a human clinical team comprised of doctors and physical therapists, we make understanding the patients’ evolution and troubleshooting seamless and immediate.
+By allowing for real-time remote monitoring, assessment, and communication via a human clinical team comprised of doctors and physical therapists, we make understanding the participants’ evolution and troubleshooting seamless and immediate.

-But, most importantly, by delivering a therapy solution that is clinically proven to be even more effective than conventional physical therapy, we are ensuring patients reduce pain by 74%, enabling people to have a better quality of life while keeping opioids at bay.
+But, most importantly, by delivering a MSK solution that is clinically proven to be even more effective than conventional physical therapy, we are ensuring people reduce pain by 74%, enabling people to have a better quality of life while keeping opioids at bay.

-If you would like more information on how we can help you reduce your workforce’s burden with MSDs, reach out to our Strategic Business Development team.
+If you would like more information on how we can help you reduce your workforce’s burden with MSK, reach out to our Strategic Business Development team.